 Your rights when bumped from a flight

 Have you ever been bumped from a flight?
 There are some things you should know in order to maximize your compensation.

-Airlines will typically offer a guaranteed seat on any flight to the highest level members of their frequent flyer program.
+- Membership has its privileges: Airlines will typically offer a guaranteed seat on any flight to the highest level members of their frequent flier program.
 That means they are going to be asking for volunteers willing to give up a seat.